ibm-cloud-docs/solution-tutorials/vpc-scaling-dedicated-compute.hidden.md

 You can have multiple {{site.data.keyword.loganalysislong_notm}} instances in a location.
 However, only 1 instance in a location (region) can be configured to receive logs from [enabled services](https://{DomainName}/docs/log-analysis?topic=log-analysis-cloud_services) in that {{site.data.keyword.Bluemix_notm}} location.
 Similarly, you should configure 1 instance of the {{site.data.keyword.monitoringlong_notm}} service per region to collect platform metrics in that location.
 {:important}

-In this section, you will learn how to check the logs of your VPC resources and monitor the load balancer for VPC metrics.
+In this section, you will learn how to check the logs of your VPC resources and monitor the load balancers for VPC metrics.
 The {{site.data.keyword.loganalysislong_notm}} and {{site.data.keyword.monitoringlong_notm}} services are enabled to receive platform metrics while provisioning.

 ### Create services and enable platform metrics
 {: #vpc-scaling-dedicated-compute-metrics}

-If you don't have any log analysis/monitoring services provisioned or platform metrics enabled, follow the steps below.
-Otherwise skip to the next sub-section to check the logs.
+1. Navigate to the [Observability]((https://{DomainName}/observe)) page and look for any existing log analysis/monitoring services with `platform metrics` enabled.
+If you find an existing service with platform metrics enabled, skip [to check the logs sub-section](/docs/solution-tutorials?topic=solution-tutorials-vpc-scaling-dedicated-compute#vpc-scaling-dedicated-compute-logs).
+To create new services and/or to configure an existing service tu support platform metrics, follow the steps below.

-1. To create a {{site.data.keyword.loganalysislong_notm}} and/or {{site.data.keyword.monitoringlong_notm}} service(s), navigate to the **Settings** tab of your {{site.data.keyword.bpshort}} workspace, update `step6_create_logging` variable to **true** and **Save** the setting. **Repeat** the same with `step6_create_monitoring` variable if you wish to enable monitoring.
+2. To create a {{site.data.keyword.loganalysislong_notm}} and/or {{site.data.keyword.monitoringlong_notm}} service(s), navigate to the **Settings** tab of your {{site.data.keyword.bpshort}} workspace, update `step6_create_logging` variable to **true** and **Save** the setting. **Repeat** the same with `step6_create_monitoring` variable if you wish to enable monitoring.
-2. To configure platform logs, navigate to the [Observability](https://{DomainName}/observe) page and click **Logging** on the left pane.
+3. To configure platform logs, navigate to the [Observability](https://{DomainName}/observe) page and click **Logging** on the left pane.
    1. Click on **Configure platform logs** and **select** a region in which you have provisioned the VPC resources
    2. Select the log analysis service instance from the dropdown menu and click **Select**.
-3. To configure platform metrics, repeat the above step by clicking **Monitoring** on the left pane.
+4. To configure platform metrics, repeat the above step by clicking **Monitoring** on the left pane.

    For more information, see [Configuring {{site.data.keyword.Bluemix_notm}} platform logs](https://{DomainName}/docs/log-analysis?topic=log-analysis-config_svc_logs) and [Enabling platform metrics](https://{DomainName}/docs/monitoring?topic=monitoring-platform_metrics_enabling)
    {:tip}